MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/directaccess/DirectAccess.md

 >Applies to: Windows Server 2022, Windows Server 2019, Windows Server 2016

-You can use this topic for a brief overview of DirectAccess, including the server and client operating systems that support DirectAccess, and for links to additional DirectAccess documentation for Windows Server 2016.
+You can use this topic for a brief overview of DirectAccess, including the server and client operating systems that support DirectAccess, and for links to additional DirectAccess documentation for Windows Server.

 > [!NOTE]
 > In addition to this topic, the following DirectAccess documentation is available.